 A Cane Corso should be intelligent,

 active and even-minded, he is an unequaled watch dog and

+protector.
 Docile and affectionate with the owner, loving

 and typically a light shedder.

-|Are You Ready for a Cane Corso?
+Are you ready for a Cane Corso?

-Can you provide firm, consistent discipline?
+- Can you provide firm, consistent discipline?
 This

 breed needs a confident, assertive owner who is not afraid to be in